marininiurii/marininiurii/README.md

 ### Hi there 👋 I'm Iurii

-#### A Technical supervision engineer by day ☼ and a A Frontend Developer by night ☾
+#### A Technical supervision engineer by day ☼
+and a Frontend Developer by night ☾

 Student at [Hexlet](https://ru.hexlet.io/u/matisse)